Snunesnk/Badass/P2/steps.md

    => Still adding bridge, ip addresse, bridge control
 4. => Do the same for other router
 5. => try to ping hosts

+To show that group is working, just change group for one router, restart and apply new config.
+Now ping will not work anymore